QuchenFu/Magnum-NLC2CMD/README.md

 ### Reproduce

+1. We used 2x Nvidia 2080Ti GPU + 16G memory machine running Ubuntu18.04LTS
-1. Train multiple models by modify random seed in nl2cmd.yaml, you should also modify the `save_model` to avoid overwrite existing models.
+2. Train multiple models by modify random seed in nl2cmd.yaml, you should also modify the `save_model` to avoid overwrite existing models.
-2. Hand pick the best performed ones on local test set and put their directories in the main.py
+3. Hand pick the best performed ones on local test set and put their directories in the main.py

-## reference
+## References

 * [Open-NMT](https://github.com/OpenNMT/OpenNMT-py)
 * [Bashlex](https://github.com/idank/bashlex)